MunishCool/money-transfer-app/README.md

 | POST | /api/transaction | perform transaction between 2 user accounts |

 ### Http Status
-- 200 OK: The request has succeeded
+- 200 OK: Request is ok and processed successfully.
-- 400 Bad Request: The request could not be understood by the server
+- 400 Bad Request: Unknown parameter in a request which server doesn't know or accept.
-- 404 Not Found: The requested resource cannot be found
+- 404 Not Found: The requested resource is not found, or its not available in db.
-- 500 Internal Server Error: The server encountered an unexpected condition
+- 500 Internal Server Error: The server encountered an unexpected condition or exception.

 ### Dummy JSON for User and Account
 ##### User :